Most Expensive Rolex Watches Ever Sold

 ($1.952 million, 2019)

-Marlon Brando’s ‘Apocalypse Now’ Rolex GMT-Master is an iconic watch that has made history in both the world of watchmaking and cinema.
+Marlon Brando’s ‘Apocalypse Now’ Rolex GMT-Master has made an indelible mark on both the realms of horology and cinema.

-The specific GMT-Master worn by Brando in the movie was produced in the late 1970s.
-It gained immense popularity and recognition after appearing on Brando’s wrist in the 1979 film ‘Apocalypse Now,’ where he portrayed Colonel Walter E. Kurtz.
+The particular GMT-Master model worn by Brando in the movie was produced in the late 1970s.
+It gained immense popularity and recognition after appearing on Brando’s wrist in the 1979 movie ‘Apocalypse Now,’ where he played Colonel Walter E. Kurtz.

 What makes it even more special is that Brando himself modified the watch by removing the bezel and even replaced the original bracelet with a leather strap.
 These modifications, along with the watch’s appearance in a highly influential film, contributed to its desirability and fame.